Efficient Perspective-Correct 3D Gaussian Splatting Using Hybrid Transparency: Related Work

 More recently, point-based rendering regained momentum as a powerful primitive for differentiable rendering in novel view synthesis~\cite{kopanas2021perviewopt,aliev2020npbg,ruckert2022adop}.
 In 2023, Kerbl~et~al.~\cite{kerbl3Dgaussians} re-introduced rasterization-based rendering of point primitives with anisotropic Gaussian extent in their seminal work \textit{3D Gaussian Splatting (3DGS)}.
 Utilizing fast, tile-based rasterization~\cite{lassner2021pulsar}, 3DGS optimizes a set of explicit 3D Gaussians via gradient descent and an adaptive density control mechanism.
-Due exceptionally fast rendering during inference, 3DGS has inspired a plethora of follow-up research addressing, e.g., anti-aliasing~\cite{yu2024mip}, compression~\cite{3DGSzip2024}, dynamic scenes~\cite{luiten2023dynamic, wu20244dgs}, large scenes~\cite{kerbl24hierach3dgs}, and the reliance on an initial point cloud~\cite{kheradmand243dgsmcmc, niemeyer2024radsplat}.
+Due exceptionally fast rendering during inference, 3DGS has inspired a plethora of follow-up research addressing, e.g., anti-aliasing~\cite{yu2024mip}, compression~\cite{3DGSzip2024}, dynamic scenes~\cite{luiten2023dynamic, wu20244dgs}, large scenes~\cite{kerbl2024hierarchical}, and the reliance on an initial point cloud~\cite{kheradmand243dgsmcmc, niemeyer2024radsplat}.
 Especially relevant to this work is \textit{StopThePop} by Radl~et~al.~\cite{radl2024stopthepop}, which employs a hierarchical sorting approach to reduce popping artifacts originating from approximate sorting used in 3DGS.
 Notably, the per-pixel ordering resulting from this hierarchical sorting approach is not guaranteed to be fully correct.
 We also present a method for avoiding these popping artifacts, but achieve this by changing the blending procedure to a hybrid transparency-based approach so that our method only requires partial depth-ordering of the initial $K$ splats contributing to each pixel color.
 Thus, we avoid the need for a sophisticated sorting implementation which, even when compared to the approximate solution used by 3DGS, improves performance.
-Equally important in the context of this work is the perspectively accurate \textit{2D Gaussian Splatting (2DGS)} by Huang~et~al.~\cite{Huang2DGS2024} as well as concurrent work that introduces ray tracing into the 3DGS framework~\cite{yu2024gof, moenne2024gaussiantracer}.
+Equally important in the context of this work is the perspectively accurate \textit{2D Gaussian Splatting (2DGS)} by Huang~et~al.~\cite{huang20242d} as well as concurrent work that introduces ray tracing into the 3DGS framework~\cite{yu2024gof, moenne2024gaussiantracer}.
 While the latter also provide a perspectively accurate rendering formulation by using ray tracing, they introduce a significant slowdown during both the optimization and subsequent inference.
 Furthermore, their evaluation of the 3D Gaussian primitives relies on matrix inversion, which is prone to numerical instabilities when Gaussians fall flat along one or more principal axes.
-The perspectively correct approach by Huang~et~al.~\cite{Huang2DGS2024} circumvents these numerical instabilities by utilizing an optimized approach for 2D, ie., degenerate 3D Gaussians~\cite{sigg2006quadrics, weyrich2007hardware}.
-In this work, we present an approach that enables using perspectively correct rendering of 3D Gaussians through ray-splat intersection: we extend the perspectively correct approach of Weyrich~et~al.~\cite{weyrich2007hardware} to work with non-degenerate 3D Gaussians, which enables the use of ray-splat intersection for rasterization-based rendering with negligible overhead and no issues with respect to numerical instabilities.
+The perspectively correct approach by Huang~et~al.~\cite{huang20242d} circumvents these numerical instabilities by utilizing an optimized approach for 2D, i.e., degenerate 3D Gaussians~\cite{sigg2006quadrics, weyrich2007hardware}.
+Regarding the perspectively correct rendering of non-degenerate 3D Gaussians, projecting each Gaussian onto a tangential plane of the unit sphere around the camera~\cite{huang2024erroranalysis} works well but significantly slows down optimization and subsequent inference.
+In this work, we present an approach that enables perspectively correct rendering of 3D Gaussians through ray-splat intersection: we extend the perspectively correct approach of Weyrich~et~al.~\cite{weyrich2007hardware} to work with non-degenerate 3D Gaussians, which enables the use of ray-splat intersection for rasterization-based rendering with negligible overhead and no issues with respect to numerical instabilities.